fbmnds/AsciiToSvg/README.md

 As mentioned above, the library does not yet provide the option mechanism that the original tool uses for annotating color and shading information.

 Github does not support SVG redering in markup text for security reasons.
-There are some work arounds by using 3rd party websites mentioned on [SO](http://stackoverflow.com/questions/13808020/include-an-svg-hosted-on-github-in-markdown).
-This enforces however the need for another backend in order to convert the SVG format, for example in PNG, which compromises the ease of processing.
+There are some work arounds by using 3rd party websites mentioned on [SO][16].
+This enforces however the need for another backend in order to convert the SVG format, for example into PNG, which compromises the ease of processing.

 Drawing slanted lines and circle/ellipses is a challenge fo ASCII based graphics because of the limited resolution and the disproportion of width and height of ASCII characters.
-Hence, the F# logo is not a good candidate for this tool.
-It should however be fairly easy to inject arbitrary SVG shapes via some include directive in the foremntioned option mechanism.
+Hence, the F# logo is for example not a good candidate for this tool.
+It should however be fairly easy to inject arbitrary SVG shapes via some include directive into the forementioned option mechanism.

-The sourcecode is undocumented and documentation beside this Readme is an open issue.
-The ZeroMQ Guide provides a [guideline](https://github.com/imatix/zguide/tree/master/bin/asciitosvg) that applies here as well.
+The sourcecode is undocumented and documentation other than this Readme file is an open issue that will be eventually closed.
+The ZeroMQ Guide provides a [guideline][17] on ASCII graphics that applies here as well to a some greater extent.

 ## Are there further examples?

-For regression testing, the library comes with some examples that cover the currrent feature set.
+For regression testing, the library comes with some examples that cover the current feature set.
 It is however not a fancy gallery.

 A basic example is given by the following ASCII input file: